 More information available at the Pilot Mentoring Programme page.

-Interested in learning how the foundation works, the difference between membership and committership, who decides what, how elections take place, how is our infrastructure setup, what is the board, what is a PMC, what's the philosophy behind the incubator.
-Read the how Apache works works.
+Interested in learning how the ASF works as a Foundation?
+Our how Apache works guide talks about the difference between ASF Members and project committers, who decides things (voting), how elections take place, how our infrastructure is setup, what is the board, what is a PMC, what's the philosophy behind the incubator.

 All Apache projects use publicly archived mailing lists that anyone may subscribe

 to and/or ask questions related to that Apache project.
-Most projects have at least a
+Most projects have a

 firstname.lastname@example.org mailing list for technical discussions about the code, and a